By Cathy Eck

 Let Thine Eye Be Single

 The bottom of the triangle symbolizes duality.
 Originally, duality was simply for creative purposes.
 You can see these black words because they are on a white page.
 Neither the white page nor the black words are evil or bad.
 They’re creative raw materials.
+This was called first-cause duality.

 What lives at the top of the triangle has no opposite.
 Our True Self has that point of view.
 When we drop our false perspective, the True Self is what remains.